edgeofmagic/large-hashmap/README.md

 hash codes for keys, and to perform matching operations between keys stored in the map and keys passed as method parameters.

+<h3>Version 0.2.0.vopt</h3>
+This branch features performance improvements and reductions in memory requirements resulting from the use of volatile byte arrays (rather than atomic integer arrays) for some internal segment data structures.
+The implementation of volatile byte arrays necessitates access to the sun.misc.Unsafe class, which requires some jiggery-pokery to circumvent restrictions in the JDK designed to prevent exactly this kind of thing.
+It is not merged with the main branch (and may not be) because Unsafe is not part of the JDK's public interface.
+The differences in this branch are relatively small, so they should be able to be merged with (relative) ease to other branches that introduce new features or functions, as deemed appropriate.

 <h4>SpookyHash</h4>
 The quality of the hash function used with the hash map directly affects overall performance.
 An implementation of Bob Jenkins'